Mastering Reporting of Publicly Traded Partnership and MLP K-1s on Partners' Returns

 Navigating Footnotes and Tying Information to the 1040

 This webinar will provide tax advisers and professionals with tools and practical knowledge to reconcile complex Schedule K-1s for publicly traded partnerships (PTPs) and master limited partnerships (MLPs), using sample K-1 information from complex oil and gas partnership footnotes and disclosures as an example.
-The panel will offer guidance on how to translate reportable information onto the partner’s Form 1040, prepare basis schedules, and report at-risk and passive loss limitations.
+The panel will offer guidance on translating reportable information onto the partner's Form 1040, preparing basis schedules, and reporting at-risk and passive loss limitations.

 - The law and regulations, including recent developments

-- Review of Schedule K-1 data, including key footnote information
+- Review of Schedule K-1 data, including crucial footnote information

 - Required combinations and allocations

 - Gain/loss reporting for assets sold by the partnership

 - How to tie reconciliation schedules to Schedule K-1 to tax return